mh-skjelvareid/synaptus/paper/paper.md

 * Shiwei Wu at Zhejiang University (Hangzhou, China), who built on code from `Synaptus` in his work on imaging cylindrical objects (e.g. pipes) using an external rotating transducer [@wu2015synthetic].
 * Reza Zahiri at [DarkVision](www.darkvisiontech.com) who wanted to use the algorithms in `Synaptus` to process array data, and who insipred the addition of an algorithm for array data to the toolbox.

-There are a number of open software toolboxes related to ultrasound imaging, including
+A number of open source toolboxes related to ultrasound imaging are publicly available, including e.g. Field II [@field2], K-wave [@kwave] and the UltraSound ToolBox [@rodriguez2017].
+However, most such toolboxes focus on medical applications, and none (to my knowledge) have implementations of the algorithms in the `Synaptus` toolbox.

-Although the toolbox started out as a summary of my PhD work, and I have since changed the focus of my research to other fields, I hope the toolbox will continue to grow and evolve.
-I am particularly interested in adapting the algorithms in the toolbox to different imaging setups, e.g. different shaped arrays.
+Although the toolbox started out as a summary of my PhD work, and I have since started working on other research topics, I would like to keep the toolbox a "live" software project.
+I am particularly interested in adapting the algorithms in the toolbox to different imaging setups, e.g. different shaped arrays or imaging geometries.
 Fellow researchers are very much welcome to contribute code and/or datasets, or suggest other additions to the toolbox.
+Given the popularity and availability of Python, a Python implementation of the toolbox algorithms is also seen as a natural continuation of the project.

 # Citations